 The signal source here is an Altera Cyclone II FPGA which has very high edge rate IO:s, when set to full current strength.
 The edge rate can easily be around 100 ps, which is very fast and needs considerable care.
 Note that the edge rate is not affected at all by the frequency which the signal is switching, it just sets how often the transitions will occur.

-These measurements are taken using 4-channel, 6 GHz Agilent 54855A Infiniium oscilloscope.
+These measurements are taken using 4-channel, 6 GHz Keysight 54855A Infiniium oscilloscope.

 Here is a comparison between 7 GHz Agilent Infiniimax probe and this DIY-probe: